autocrossblog/autocrossblog.github.io/_posts/2011-02-04-350z-bsp-parts-configuration.md

 last_modified_at: '2024-04-25T16:21:05+00:00'
 permalink: 350z-bsp-parts-configuration
 image:
-categories: [ 350z, Nissan, Setup, Wheels ]
+categories: [ 350z, nissan, setup, wheels ]
 ---
 This post will be a continually updated (on project350z.com) list of parts (to buy) and configuration for the 350z preparation for SCCA Solo's BSP (B street prepared) Class.
 If you're building a 350z for Autocross I hope that this page provides of some great value.